Leaving no-one behInd: Transforming Gendered pathways to Health for TB (LIGHT)

 LIGHT team will monitor, evaluate and apply learning in support of partner organisational objectives and contribute to the accountability mechanisms of the consortium including a focus on value for money.

 LIGHT aims to contribute to real-world change through new evidence generated by the consortium.
-We will support in-country partners and key stakeholders to ensure that global and public health policies, programmes, organisations and initiatives are gender-sensitive, pro-poor and ready to support the introduction and scale-up of new TB-related products by 2030 to meet global TB targets.
+We will support in-country partners and key stakeholders to ensure that global and public health policies, programmes, organisations and initiatives are gender-responsive, pro-poor and ready to support the introduction and scale-up of new TB-related products by 2030 to meet global TB targets.

 For LIGHT, success will be reflected by:

-• New research evidence on how to increase the detection and cure of males (adults and adolescents) with TB that take into account the needs of women, girls and boys; the COVID-19 context; and the urban contexts in Malawi, Kenya, Uganda and Nigeria.
+- New research evidence on how to increase the detection and cure of males (adults and adolescents) with TB that take into account the needs of women, girls and boys; the COVID-19 context; and the urban contexts in Malawi, Kenya, Uganda and Nigeria.

-• Increased individual, institutional and stakeholder capacity to conduct, manage and use multi-disciplinary, policy-relevant research.
+- Increased individual, institutional, and stakeholder capacity to conduct, manage and use multi-disciplinary, policy-relevant research.

 LIGHT is funded by UK aid and led by the Liverpool School of Tropical Medicine working with partners in Kenya, Malawi, Nigeria, Uganda, and the UK.